Trump's company: New Jersey golf club liquor license probe doesn't apply to ex-president

 The clubs are located in Bedminster, Colts Neck and Pine Hill.

-The attorney general's office did not immediately respond to a request for comment Tuesday on the Trump Organization's statement or the progress of the office's inquiry into the liquor licenses.
+The attorney general's office declined a request for comment Tuesday on the Trump Organization's statement or the progress of the office's inquiry into the liquor licenses.

 When Trump was sworn in as the 45th president in January 2017, he turned over management of The Trump Organization to his eldest sons, Donald Jr. and Eric, according to a statement on the company's website.